Child development at 5-6 years: what’s happening

-Your child’s growing understanding of the world around might lead to some fears – for example, some children might be afraid of supernatural things (like ghosts), criticism or tests, failure, or physical harm or threat.
+Your child’s growing understanding of the world around might lead to some fears – for example, some children might be afraid of supernatural things (like ghosts), criticism, tests, failure, or physical harm or threat.

-Your child’s attention span has increased and she can pay attention for longer.
+Your child can pay attention for longer.
 She understands simple concepts like time (today, tomorrow, yesterday), knows the seasons, recognises some words by sight and tries to sound out words.
 She might even read on her own.

 Your child is better at seeing other people’s points of view, which helps him to make friends and meet new people.